Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 But with Google Ads, it’s really easy to burn piles of money if you don’t get your campaign right.

-In this video, I’m going to share with you 12 tips that are going to help you avoid burning mountains of cash as you’re trying to get Google Ads right for your medical practice.
+In this article, I’m going to share with you 12 tips that are going to help you to avoid burning mountains of cash as you’re trying to get Google Ads right for your medical practice.

-You want to test Smart Campaigns, Performance Max, and Responsive Search Ads.
+Tip number one: You want to test Smart campaigns, Performance Max, and Responsive Search Ads.

 Google offers these three different types of campaigns, and the truth is we never know before we start them which is going to do the best.